kevshin2002/kevshin2002/README.md

 ### Hello!
 I'm Kevin 👋

 I'm an Electrical Engineering student at University of California, San Diego.
 I love learning new things and have a passion for becoming better each day.
-My focus is in the intersection of [controls](https://github.com/kevshin2002/Controls), [machine learning](https://github.com/kevshin2002/ML-AI), and [software](https://github.com/kevshin2002/Software-Development)!
+My interest is in the intersection of [controls](https://github.com/kevshin2002/Controls), [machine learning](https://github.com/kevshin2002/ML-AI), and [software](https://github.com/kevshin2002/Software-Development)!

 ## Technologies